Splodgebox/BuycraftConfirm/README.md

 If you like this plugin and would like more free plugins like this then consider donating; it will allow me to create more free plugins

 https://www.paypal.me/splodgeboxdev

+## Source Code
+This source code requires Lombok to work, Ideally you should compile and edit this plugin in IntelliJ

+Build Tool: Gradle

+Minecraft Version: 1.8-1.16.1